Welcome to our Pallyy review.

 - Powerful social scheduling with excellent workflow — Pallyy’s publishing workflow makes creating and scheduling new social media posts extremely easy.
 And thanks to its Canva integration, you can create social media images on the fly.

-- Sophisticated Instagram feature set — Pallyy is probably the best social media scheduling tool on the market when it comes to Instagram.
+- Sophisticated Instagram feature set — Pallyy is one of the best social media scheduling tools on the market when it comes to Instagram.
 The visual planning grid, Replies feature, Explore tool, and Bio-Link feature are some of the highlights.

 - Easy to use — Pallyy has one of the most intuitive, beginner-friendly interfaces we’ve seen.
 It’s super easy to use so anybody can get the hang of it in minutes.

 - Great value for money — With a generous free plan and a very affordable premium plan, Pallyy offers superior value for money compared to many of its competitors.

 - Built-in analytics for popular networks — Originally, Pallyy only offered Instagram analytics.
 They have since rolled out analytics for Twitter, Facebook, and LinkedIn.

 - Unlimited scheduled posts on premium plans — Unlike some other social media scheduling platforms, Pallyy doesn’t cap the number of posts you can schedule each month (unless you’re using the free plan).

 - Custom domains feature — With this premium add-on, you can share social calendars with your clients on your own custom domain.